StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

         chown -R thehive:thehive /opt/thp/thehive/files
         ```

-=== "S3 with Min.io"
+=== "S3 with MinIO"

-    Detailed documentation on the installation, configuration, and usage of Min.IO can be found in [this documentation](./deploying-a-cluster.md).
+    Detailed documentation on the installation, configuration, and usage of MinIO can be found in the [Setting up a Cluster](./deploying-a-cluster.md) topic.

 ---

-## :material-beehive-outline: TheHive Installation and Configuration
+## :material-beehive-outline: TheHive installation and configuration

 This section provides detailed instructions for installing and configuring TheHive.

-&nbsp;

 ### Installation

 All required packages are available on our package repository.
-We support Debian and RPM packages, as well as binary packages in zip format.
+We support Debian and RPM packages, as well as binary packages in ZIP format.
 All packages are signed using our GPG key [**562CBC1C**](https://raw.githubusercontent.com/TheHive-Project/TheHive/master/PGP-PUBLIC-KEY) with the fingerprint `0CD5 AC59 DE5C 5A8E 0EE1 3849 3D99 BB18 562C BC1C`.

 === "DEB"

-    For Debian systems, use the following commands:
+    For Debian systems, use the following command:

     !!!
 Example ""
         ```bash